 Note: The asterisk is not part of the symbol and is not included in any subsequent reference to the document.

 The original date is retained in the masthead and the date of the reissue is given in the footnote.

 Example of standard footnote:

-If a document that should have a dual symbol is issued with only one, the document should be reissued for technical reasons with the dual symbol.
-The asterisk is placed only against the symbol of the original document (see model 10).
+If a document that should have a dual symbol is issued with only one, the document is reissued for technical reasons with the dual symbol.
+The asterisk is placed only against the symbol of the original document (see model 12).

-The footnote appears on the title page, not the cover (see model 4).
+The footnote appears on the title page, not on the cover (see model 13).

-The asterisk is added to the symbol on the front and back covers and the title page.
+In addition, the asterisk is added to the symbol on the front and back covers and, if necessary, the spine.

-United Nations Editorial Manual © 2004-2010 (New York).
-Prepared and maintained for the United Nations under the authority of the Chief of the Editorial, Terminology and Reference Service, Department for General Assembly and Conference Management.
+United Nations Editorial Manual © 2004-2017 (New York).
+Prepared and maintained for the United Nations under the authority of the Chief of the Editorial Service, Department for General Assembly and Conference Management.
 Mention of the names of firms and commercial products does not imply the endorsement of the United Nations.
-For technical support, please contact the Webmaster at email@example.com or call 212-963-0532.
+For technical or editorial enquiries, please contact the Webmaster at firstname.lastname@example.org.